biosustain/apoptosis/report.md

 $$

 In this equation the parameter $b_\sigma$ represents the degree to which the log-scale measurement error increases or decreases as the true value gets lower than 0.3.
+Figure 1 below shows the effect of various values of $b_\sigma$ on the ln-scale error standard deviation.

 ![True density vs ln scale measurement standard deviation for a range of $b_\sigma$ values](./results/plots/y_vs_log_sd.png)